Identity and Belonging Project to Make Debut During O-Week

-In between attending ice-breaker activities, information sessions and evening fairs, freshmen at Orientation Week are continuing a tradition in their first week at Cornell: they will participate in a mandatory event about consent and healthy relationships.
+In between attending icebreaker activities, information sessions and evening fairs, freshmen at Orientation Week will begin a new tradition in their first week at Cornell: they will attend the Identity and Belonging Project at Cornell.

-“Speak About It,” a troupe of actors who travel raising awareness of sexual violence, will perform skits for first-year and transfer students for the fourth year in a row.
+In addition, “Speak About it,” a troupe of actors who travel raising awareness of sexual violence, will perform skits for first-year and transfer students for the fifth year in a row.

 In addition to Speak About It, the Orientation Steering Committee welcomed the Class of 2019 and transfer students to Cornell with four days of academic and social events.
 These events continued through the start of classes into Welcome Weekend, which consists of events such as picnics, movies and ClubFest.